 If there is one thing that most newly pregnants worry about exercising, it’s miscarriage.
 But according to Bruce K. Young MD, coauthor of Miscarriage, Medicine & Miracles (Bantam) and professor of obstetrics and gynecology at New York University School of Medicine, “There is no real evidence that exercise is linked to miscarriage.”

 Intense exercise will not harm your baby, but it’ll tire you more quickly than it did before pregnancy.
 During pregnancy, the amount of blood increases by about 50% and her heart has to work harder to pump all the blood throughout the body.

-“That means the stress on your heart will be 50% greater for the same exercise that you were doing before pregnancy,” Dr. Young added.
+“That means the stress on your heart will be 50% greater for the same exercise that you were doing before pregnancy,” Dr Young added.
 You can still do hard exercises but not as intense as during pre-pregnancy.

-What to Consider when Exercising during Pregnancy
+What to Consider When Exercising during Pregnancy

-Dehydration can cause a preterm uterine contraction, which can potentially lead to preterm labor.
+Dehydration can cause a preterm uterine contraction, which can potentially lead to preterm labour.
 To be safe, drink 8-9 glasses of water a day.
 If you’re on a workout, the amount of fluid needs to be adjusted.

-For pregnant females, lifting heavy weights at a fast pace increases risk of direct abdominal trauma, falling, or injury.
-Proper form is important, as well as some modifications in form and exercise to reduce risk of trauma.
+For pregnant females, lifting heavy weights at a fast pace increases the risk of direct abdominal trauma, falling, or injury.
+Proper form is important, as well as some modifications in form and exercise to reduce the risk of trauma.